Biology and sexual orientation: Twin studies

 Twin studies are one method of testing genetic and environmental influences, although they cannot reveal what kind of environmental influence this may include (social or non-social).
 Identical or monozygotic twins share their genes, while fraternal or dizygotic twins are only as genetically similar as any other sibling pair.
 When twins both share a trait, they are concordant for this trait; and when they differ they are discordant.
 If identical twins have a higher rate of concordance for a trait than fraternal twins, it indicates that genes may contribute to the trait.

+Identical twin studies are a useful mechanism for assessing the role of genes and environment.

 The 2016 Bailey et al. meta-analysis of all twin studies on sexual orientation found that the median concordance for homosexual or non-heterosexual orientation in twins in unbiased probability samples is 24% for monozygotic identical twins, and 15% for dizygotic twins.
 According to Rice et al. the identical twin concordance for homosexuality is similar to identical twin concordance for two other traits influenced by prenatal androgens: cryptorchidism and hypospadias (feminized male gonads) which have an identical twin concordance around 25%, despite twins sharing genes and prenatal environments.
+Twin studies have found that the shared environment (or familial environment) has little or no influence on sexual orientation.

 Twin studies have also found that among twins with differing sexual orientations, homosexual twins were significantly more gender nonconforming than their heterosexual co-twin, and that this was noticeable from a young age.
 Bailey states: